boardintelligence/hetzner-crate/README.md

 A Pallet crate to work with dedicated servers at Hetzner data centre.

-A few utility functions to initialize a freshly provisioned dedicated Ubuntu server at Hetzner assuming all you have is the machines IP and first initial password.
+A few utility functions to initialize a freshly provisioned dedicated Ubuntu server at Hetzner assuming all you have is the machine's IP and first root password appointed by Hetzner.

 It let's you:
 * set the machine's timezone